omicscodeathon/denguedrug/README.md

 - The hits binding mode stability will be assessed through a 100-nanosecond (ns) MD simulations utilising GROMACS.
 - The stability will be assessed using metrics like root-mean-square deviation (RMSD) and fluctuation (RMSF), Radius of Gyration, etc.
 - The compounds binding interactions retention with important residues throughout the MD simulations will be assessed with the [ProLIF](https://prolif.readthedocs.io/en/stable/) python library.
-- The compounds binding free energy throughout the MD simulation was calculated using Molecular Mechanics Poisson-Boltzmann Surface Area (MMPBSA).
+- The compounds binding free energy throughout the MD simulation were calculated using Molecular Mechanics Poisson-Boltzmann Surface Area (MMPBSA).

 ## Manuscript

-<p align="justify">When using the pipeline for research or commercial purposes please [cite](xxx) our research.</p>
+<p align="justify">When using the pipeline or findings for research or commercial purposes please <a href="https://x.com/natfriedman/status/1420122675813441540/photo/1">cite</a> our research.</p>

 ## Results